Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • What are the benefits of the right turn ban?

-• Improve safety for all road users
+• Improves safety for all road users.

 • Why are you not putting a left turn slip lane onto SH16 from Coatesville/Riverhead Highway?

 • At the moment the stop sign at the intersection enables safe turning movements, as people slow down to stop and look for a gap before merging.
-A left turn slip lane has the potential risk of high severity crashes due people not slowing down to merge with traffic on SH16
+A left turn slip lane has the potential risk of high severity crashes due people not slowing down to merge with traffic on SH16.

 • The conflict between vehicles turning left onto SH16 would likely just move further along the highway.
-It will also make it dangerous for the properties on the corner of the intersection to enter and exit their driveways
+It will also make it dangerous for the properties on the corner of the intersection to enter and exit their driveways.

 • A left turn slip lane will require additional cost and time to implement, delaying any improvements and will become redundant once a permanent roundabout is constructed.